 A complete website for Pokhara by pokhara.name offer brief information to Pokhara.
-Includes information for sightseeing, transportation, visiting places, hotels, restaurant, shopping, Fewa lake, Tourist Bus, car, van, jeep, taxi, airlines and flight ticket, paragliding, trekking Permit ACAP TIMS and immigration office, how to get in, get around, sightseeing activities and program, hotels name, shopping, boat ride, city tour, pony ride, exchange counter, ACAP counter and many more information of Pokhara Nepal.
+Includes information for sightseeing, transportation, visiting places, hotels, restaurant, shopping, Fewa lake, Tourist Bus, car, van, jeep, taxi, airlines and flight ticket, paragliding, trekking Permit (ACAP, TIMS), immigration office, how to get in, get around, program and activities, boat ride, city tour, pony ride, money exchange counter and many more info of Pokhara.

-Pokhara (पोखरा) is a metropolitan city in Nepal.
-It is the country’s second largest city in terms of population after the capital Kathmandu since Pokhara and Lekhnath were merged to create Pokhara Metropolitan City in May 2017.
-It is the provincial capital of Gandaki Pradesh and headquarters of Kaski District.
+पोखरा – Pokhara is a metropolitan city in Nepal which is situated in Gandaki Pradesh province of Nepal.
+The country’s second largest city, in terms of population, and, largest city, in terms of area, it is the capital of Gandaki Pradesh.
+The city also serves as the headquarters of Kaski District.
 Pokhara is located 200 kilometres (120 miles) west of the capital Kathmandu.
 The altitude varies from 827 metres (2,713 feet) in the southern part to 1,740 metres (5,710 feet) in the north.
-The Annapurna Range, with three of the ten highest mountains in the world — Dhaulagiri, Annapurna I and Manaslu — is within 15–35 mi (24–56 km) of the valley.
+The Annapurna Range, with three out of the ten highest mountains in the world — Dhaulagiri, Annapurna I and Manaslu — is within 15–35 mi (24–56 km) of the valley.

 Pokhara is considered the tourism capital of Nepal, being a base for trekkers undertaking the Annapurna Circuit through the Annapurna Conservation Area region of the Annapurna ranges in the Himalayas.
 The city is also home to a large number of the elite Gurkha soldiers.